Sztafeta: Na co koza rogi ma (Why do goats have horns)

-Wańkowicz goes on to remind the reader that overpopulation was one of major problems of the Second Polish Republic: "Ten million people do not have enough food and do not have a permanent job.
+Wańkowicz goes on to remind the reader that widespread poverty was one of major problems of the Second Polish Republic: "Ten million people do not have enough food and do not have a permanent job.
 Ten million unemployed only in the countryside without those from urban communities (...)
 They are a dead material, which has to be fed, which has to work, which has to go beyond simple animalistic needs (...)
 Eighty per cent of Poland lies outside of the Central Industrial Area.
 These people dream about the COP, awaiting a better future" (page 314).
 The author cites letters, which were sent to him from different parts of the country.
 An osadnik named Kostrzewski, from the village of Chocieńczyce (near Wilejka), writes: "I am surprised by the fact that the Soviets make great propaganda about their Dneprostroi, while a book about Polish efforts is being published only now". (page 316).

 In the summer 1938 Wańkowicz visited the village of Zaleszany, near Sandomierz.
 On a Sunday after the service local residents left church to watch construction of a pipeline: "Among the crowd watching the construction site, nobody knows what these pipes are for and who needs them.
 These are the people who worked for 80 grosz a day.
 They have all their constitutional rights, they elect the government, but they have no idea about the pipes". (page 319) According to Wańkowicz, the most important category of laborers in the eyes of the locals are welders.
 They make up to 600 zlotys a month: "These welders, mostly young guys, are dressed like Primadonnas.
-Four of them rent a house, they come from different parts of Poland: Borysław, Lwów, Zagłębie Dąbrowskie, and Warszawa. sett pavers come to the Central Industrial Area from Gdynia, earth workers from the area of the Bug river, fitters are from Upper Silesia and Warsaw, bricklayers come from Iwieniec, and qualified metal workers are from Poznań and Radom.
+Four of them rent a house, they come from different parts of Poland: Borysław, Lwów, Dąbrowa Basin, and Warsaw. sett pavers come to the Central Industrial Area from Gdynia, earth workers from the area of the Bug river, fitters are from Upper Silesia and Warsaw, bricklayers come from Iwieniec, and qualified metal workers are from Poznań and Radom.
 Thus, all hands from across Poland are building her heart".(pages 318–319).